Mostafa-DE/Mostafa-DE/README.md

 ## 🙋‍♂️ About Me

-Creative things are challenging and this applies to Software Engineering.
-So this is what made me change my major from Electrical Engineering to Computer Engineering.
-Knowing that I can take an idea and turn it into a product that people can use and enjoy, gives me a lot of joy.
+Being creative can be tough, even in the world of Software Engineering.
+That's why I switched from Electrical Engineering to Computer Engineering.
+The thought of transforming ideas into products that bring joy to people is what truly excites me.
  - Fact about me!
-I consider coding is a lifestyle more than a career.
+I consider coding to be a lifestyle more than a career.
  - I love to learn new things and I'm always looking for new challenges.
  - I continuously create and build projects just for fun 🙂